Quick Overview of Everest Base Camp Trekking Facts

 Trekkers taking a break after a long hike

-The standard of Everest Base Camp Trek quite looks like below:
+The standard of Everest Base Camp Trek quite looks like the below:

 Day 1: Welcome to Kathmandu